macbre/phantomas/README.md

 * domains: number of domains used to fetch the page

+### Cookies

+* cookiesSent: length of cookies sent in HTTP requests
+* cookiesRecv: length of cookies received in HTTP responses
+* domainsWithCookies: number of domains with cookies set
+* documentCookiesLength: length of `document.cookie`
+* documentCookiesCount: number of cookies in `document.cookie`

 ### DOM complexity

 * globalVariables: number of JS globals variables